tldr-pages/tldr/pages/common/sysbench.md

 # sysbench

-> Benchmark your System's cpu, io and memory.
+> Benchmark your System's CPU, IO and memory.
 > More information: <https://github.com/akopytov/sysbench/>.

-- Run a cpu benchmark with 1 thread for 10 seconds:
+- Run a CPU benchmark with 1 thread for 10 seconds:

 `sysbench cpu run`

-- Run a cpu benchmark with multiple threads for a specified time:
+- Run a CPU benchmark with multiple threads for a specified time:

 `sysbench --threads={{number_of_threads}} --time={{seconds}}`